rabbitmq/rabbitmq-website/blog/2024-09-02-amqp-flow-control/index.md

 The delivery-count is initialized by the sender, which sends its chosen value in the `initial-delivery-count` field of the [attach](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#type-attach) frame.

 The sender can initialize the delivery-count to any value it chooses, such as 0, 10, or 4,294,967,295.
-This value has no intrinsic meaning beyond the purpose we discussed earlier: Comparing the delivery-count of the receiver with that of the sender to determine how many messages are in-flight.
+This value has no intrinsic meaning beyond the purpose we discussed earlier: comparing the delivery-count of the receiver with that of the sender to determine how many messages are in-flight.

 :::